 The bitter-sweet of this Shakespearian fruit.

-In the second part of the poem, he talks about what he will do instead of create poetry: he is going to read ‘the bitter-sweet of this Shakespearian fruit’.
+In the second part of ‘On Sitting Down to Read King Lear Once Again’, he talks about what he will do instead of creating poetry: he is going to read ‘the bitter-sweet of this Shakespearian fruit’.
 It is worth noting the way that he says ‘must I burn through’, placing the act of reading ‘King Lear’ as an almost-compulsion, as though it is something that he must desperately get through before the day is over.
 His feelings for the play are so strong that he is setting aside what John Keats believed to be his calling in order that he could read it.

 ‘Bittersweet’ fully references the play, as the penultimate tragedy of King Lear is that when he is reunited with his disgraced daughter, Cordelia, and has attained her forgiveness, Cordelia dies.